-This was a difficult one for me to answer, being from the States, I had no idea what GCSE was.
+This post is straight from an email I got from an SMG reader and was a difficult one for me to answer, being from the States, I had no idea what GCSE was.

-After questioning several of my UK expat friends, I finally sorted it out but then the difficulty was understanding secondary schools in NSW and how they compared to the UK.
+After questioning several of my UK expat friends, I finally sorted it out, but then the difficulty was understanding high schools in NSW and how they compared to the UK.

-In my answer I have listed all the resources I came across online about secondary schools in NSW.
-Take a look.
+In my reply, I listed all the resources I came across online about secondary schools in NSW.

 We will be moving to Sydney soon.
 I have two boys, one is 15 years old and in year 10 and the youngest is 11 and in year 6.

-Would it be appropriate to take them to Australia now or should I wait until my oldest finishes his GCSE’s?
+Would it be appropriate to take them to Australia now or should I wait until my oldest finishes his GCSE?

 In a nutshell, don't wait for your son to finish the GCSE because it doesn't mean a thing here in Australia.